 Now I’m going to place the blossom on my hand, which I have dusted with cornflour and with my bone tool, indent it a little more.
 Refer to Video at 02:30

 Taking a sharp object such as a darning needle, I’m making a hole in the center of the blossom, and that is where the stamen will go.
-The hole needs to be big enough to take the stamen, but not too big or the head of the stamen will pass through.
+The hole needs to be big enough to take the stamen, but not too big, or the stamen’s head will pass through.
 Refer to Video at 02:35

-These blossoms are very quick to make, and I usually need a lot of them.
+These blossoms are very quick to make, and I usually need many of them.

 I’ll roll out several pieces of gumpaste and wrap them in cling film/plastic wrap, put them on a tray with my tools, and sit in front of the television cutting out the blossoms, shaping them, and making the holes—a very relaxing pastime.